 There is one deep conditioner that works better than any other for my hair and it is part of my regular deep conditioning regimen.
 It is my Avocado Healthy Hair Dip!
 An all natural dip for your hair with many benefits!
 I try do this conditioner about once a month or between protective styles.

 These are the ingredients and their benefits:

-1. Avocado (ripe, near rotting)- Ranked in the Guinness Book of World Records as the Most Nutritious Fruit!
-High in monounsaturated fats and omega fatty acids.
-Contains over 20 beneficial nutrients including vitamins A, B6 (combats alopecia), C, E, and K. Hydrates the hair and skin.
+- Avocado (a little past ripe)- Ranked in the Guinness Book of World Records as the Most Nutritious Fruit!
+High in omega fatty acids.
+Contains over 20 beneficial nutrients including vitamins A, B6 (helps combat alopecia), C, E, and K. Hydrates the hair and skin.
 Contains almost twice the potassium of a banana.

 - Yogurt (plain, full-fat if you can)- Excellent detangler!
 It’s pH is very similar to the natural pH of the hair so it is great for those with high porosity.
 The combination of fats and acids work to soften the cuticle encouraging slip.
-Acts as a natural alpha hydroxy acid clarifying hair of build-up and enhances shine.
+The lactic acids act as a natural alpha-hydroxy acid aiding in clarifying hair and scalp of build-up which will enhance shine.
 Lactic acid works as anti-bacterial and anti-fungal which can sometimes work to slow hair growth or cause unhealthy hair growth.
 Great for helping soothe dandruff and other fungal scalp ailments.